High-Protein Brownie Batter (The 2-Minute Protein Snack)

 Nut Butter & PB Chips

 The nut butter acts as the fat source to carry the cocoa flavor.
-Swapping traditional chocolate chips for chips adds a layer of “Reese's” flavor that takes this from a standard protein snack to a legitimate dessert.
+Swapping traditional for peanut butter chips adds a layer of “Reese's” flavor that takes this from a standard protein snack to a legitimate dessert.

 Peanut Butter Chips for Brownie Batter